adaltas/ece-devops-2020-fall/modules/1-devops-introduction/content.md

 Formula: `MAJOR.MINOR.PATCH-LABEL`

 Examples:

 ```
 2.3.1
 1.0.0-alpha
 1.0.0-beta
 ```

-`MAJOR` - version when you make incompatible API changes, `MINOR` - version when you add functionality in a backwards compatible manner, and `PATCH` - version when you make backwards compatible bug fixes.
+- `MAJOR` - version when you make incompatible API changes,
+- `MINOR` - version when you add functionality in a backwards compatible manner,
+- `PATCH` - version when you make backwards compatible bug fixes,
-`LABEL` - for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.
+- `LABEL` - for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 [Read more about SemVer](https://semver.org/)